 But the best holiday at the school was St. Patrick’s Day–and boy howdy, did we celebrate.
 We always made elaborate floats for the St. Patrick’s Day Parade in Salt Lake City, dressed up the kids, and cooked corned beef and cabbage till the whole parish reeked.
 Maybe you’re not quite as hardcore, but you’d still like to celebrate with the kids at school or even for neighbors...or just for you guys at home because why not tap into your Irish (or non-Irish) roots and have a little fun?

 Here are 5 easy to assemble treats for St. Patrick's Day this year:

 5 Easy St. Patrick’s Day Treats

-4.This treat almost makes me weep with it’s pleasing symmetry.
-It’s a S’more (my favorite treat) it looks adorable and it’s easy to make.
+4.This treat almost makes me weep with its beauty.
+It’s a S’more (my favorite treat) and it looks totally adorable.
+Plus, it’s easy to make.
 You can find the Leprechaun Hat S’mores recipe on Cake Blog.

 5. “You’re my pot of gold at the end of the rainbow!”
 My overachieving girlfriend Monroe made this educational and taught our toddlers colors and numbers while making them.
 Showoff.